IndexMaker/vaultworks/README.md

 2. somone would commit their private key by mistake and we don't want that.

+## Development

+The development process is simple, but requires meticulous approach as the integration of the **off-chain** code with **on-chain** smart-contracts needed to setup workspace is this specific manner.

 ### **Scripts:** Build, Test & Deploy Smart-Contracts